rafel/awesome/README.md

 # awesome config
-This is my configuration for Awesome v3.5.6 window manager
+This is my configuration for Awesome Window Manager V4.2

 ## Tested on